-Andrea Turkalo, who has been studying the Forest Elephants of Dzanga Bai for the past 23 years, brings a field biologist’s perspective to the lives of the elephants.
+Andrea Turkalo, of the Wildlife Conservation Society, has been studying the Forest Elephants of Dzanga Bai for the past 23 years and brings a field biologist’s perspective to the lives of the elephants.

 As an eco-guard, Zephirine Mbele is on the front lines of the anti-poaching efforts and stands directly between the elephants and the rebel soldiers intent on profiting from the illegal ivory trade.

 Elephant Path - Njaia Njoku could not have been made without the support, advice and expertise of those who have dedicated their lives to protecting and understanding the Elephants of Dzanga Bai...